Composable Commerce·

 Let's take a closer look at what types of modules the composable commerce stack usually consists of:

-CMS (Content management system): License fee based on users & features.
+• CMS: License based on users & features.

 Is there an alternative to composable commerce?